Children's Services Home Developmental Disabilities Adult Mental Health Home

-Program Description: Children’s Crisis response offers on-site response to children in homes, schools, or institutions.
-Services are available 24 hours per day, every day in Ramsey County.
+Program Description: Children’s Crisis Response offers 24-hours a day, on-site response to children in homes, schools or institutions in Ramsey County.

 - Services include de-escalation and crisis intervention; a thorough mental health assessment to determine issues; and development of an initial crisis plan

 - Follow-up, short term care up to two weeks following the crisis, including transition to ongoing treatment, and crisis recurrence reduction strategies

 - Over 90% of home-based crisis calls have been stabilized with the child remaining at home

 - Spanish and Hmong language supports are available

 - Services are provided by licensed mental health professionals or mental health practitioners under the supervision of a mental health professional